-Leading up to the II CEO Summit of the Americas held in Panama City in 2015, ABD presented its report “From Dialogue to Action: Policy Recommendations and Public-Private Partnership Proposals” to the Heads of State and Government of the hemisphere in attendance.
+At the II CEO Summit of the Americas, held in Panama City in 2015, ABD presented its report “From Dialogue to Action: Policy Recommendations and Public-Private Partnership Proposals” to the Heads of State and Government of the hemisphere in attendance.